nforgeio/neonKUBE/README.md

 ## Cloud Environments

-neonCLUSTERs can currently be deployed to Microsoft Azure.
+neonHIVEs can currently be deployed to Microsoft Azure.
 To test this, you'll need an Azure subscription and then gather the required authentication information.
 The following sections describe how to accomplish this.

 ## Microsoft Azure